aerogear/offix/docs/react-native.md

 ---

-To integrate offix in React Native, developers need to provide custom storage and network layers, a working example can be found in the offix (React Native example app)[https://github.com/aerogear/offix/tree/master/examples/react-native].
+To integrate offix in React Native, developers need to provide custom storage and network layers, a working example can be found in the offix [React Native example app](https://github.com/aerogear/offix/tree/master/examples/react-native).

 We recomend developers use following React Native plugins: